We are required to provide the following notifications to families and the community on an annual basis.

 Water Testing

 In 2016 New York State became the first in the nation to require schools to test all water outlets currently or potentially used for drinking or cooking purposes for lead levels.
 Water samples are to be sent to a state-approved lab for analysis.
 A second round of testing was required for 2020.
-In 2023 the law was amended.
+In 2023 the law was amended, reducing the time frame for testing to every three years.
 Read more about water testing in GCSD schools.

 Wellness Policy